-Ativan is the brand name for a benzodiazepine medication called lorazepam.
-Lorazepam is primarily used to treat anxiety, insomnia, seizures, and symptoms of alcohol withdrawal.[1]
+Ativan is the brand name for a less potent benzodiazepine, medication called lorazepam which is a schedule iv drug.
+Lorazepam is primarily used to treat various anxiety disorders, insomnia, seizures, and symptoms of alcohol withdrawal.[1]
 Because Ativan is a central nervous system depressant, it slows down activity in your brain causing feelings of relaxation and sometimes euphoria.

 Benzodiazepines like lorazepam are known to be habit-forming and highly addictive when used long-term.
 Studies have found that up to 17.2% of benzodiazepine users are abusing their medication.[2]